 “What business could you possibly have here?”

 “Nothing that concerns you,” she replied, though she knew that was a lie.
-It did concern Raylene, and Charlene hated that it did.
+Her business there did concern Raylene, and Charlene hated that it did.
 Raylene was not her favorite person, never had been.
-And Raylene despised her; she did not doubt that.
+And Raylene despised her.

 Raylene had aged over the years, and not well.
 The lines on her face and neck were profound, as were the crow’s feet around her eyes.
 Her upper lip had shriveled, overpowered by deep vertical lines above it.
 The dry west Texas air and sun had taken their toll on her, it seemed, as well as years of a nasty cigarette habit.

 “Everything about you, Charlene Billows, concerns me.
 Especially when it involves my baby brother.
 I hope, for his sake, you’re just here to pay your respects to your folks, and that you’ll move along down the highway once you have.
 Or turn around, and head back where you came from.”